curry-language/kics2/RELNOTES.md

     (implementing strong encapsulation as non I/O operations, but this method has a non-declarative behavior), and `Control.Search.SearchTree` (implementing search trees).
-  * Update CPM (modified options for command `upload` and support for automatic upload to Masala/CPM).
+  * Update CPM (modified options for command `upload`, support for automatic upload to Masala/CPM, add `--dependencies` option to clean command in order to clean all dependencies in the current package (useful to clean the standard homepackage).

 Release notes for KiCS2 Version 3.0.0 (March 31, 2023)